A wrongful death claim allows surviving family members to hold the at-fault party legally accountable in a civil court case.

 Contact Bader Scott Injury Lawyers for Help

 There may be nothing more painful and shocking than losing a loved one due to another individual’s negligence.
 However, there are steps you can take to seek justice on behalf of your family member.
-Call Bader Scott Injury Lawyers at (404) 888-8888 to discuss your case with a member of our team.
+Call Bader Scott Injury Lawyers to discuss your case with a member of our team.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form